 Learning experiences and clinical practice may vary in time and in locations including days, evenings, and/or weekends.
 The program may be completed on a full-time or part-time basis.
 Classroom and clinical components of the Nursing courses must be completed concurrently.
 All Nursing courses must be completed within four years of the date of entry into the first Nursing course.

-Students admitted to or re-entering the program must meet current requirements necessary for graduation.
+Students admitted to or readmitted to the program must meet current requirements necessary for graduation.
 Advanced Placement and Transfer are possible through transfer credit and testing.
 Students may enroll in Liberal Arts and Science courses prior to admission into the Nursing program.
 Enrollment in these courses does not guarantee acceptance into the Nursing program.

 Students admitted into the Nursing program must take Nursing courses in sequence and must achieve a minimum grade of C+ (76.67%) in all major theory and science courses (Nursing, Human Anatomy & Physiology I & II, and Microbiology) and a grade of “Pass” in clinical courses in order to continue in the program.
-Human Anatomy & Physiology I and II and Microbiology must be taken within a five-year period from the time of acceptance into the Nursing program or concurrently as scheduled with the Nursing core courses (seven-year period for re-admitted students).
+Students who do not successfully achieve the minimum grade in the major theory, science and other co-requisite courses as outlined in the program course sequencing will be Program Suspended from Nursing.

 Transportation to and from the practicum site is the responsibility of the student.